NAIRBS/AlvaAR-Ubuntu-20.04/README.md

 ## Examples
 The examples use [ThreeJS](https://threejs.org/) to apply and render the estimated camera pose to a 3d environment.

+#### [Note that for the video demo, if you are on Ubuntu Firefox, you may have to go to "about:preferences" → General → Make sure “Play DRM-controlled content” is enabled.]

 [Video Demo](https://alanross.github.io/AlvaAR/examples/public/video.html): A desktop browser version using a video file as input.
 [Camera Demo](https://alanross.github.io/AlvaAR/examples/public/camera.html): The mobile version will access the device camera as input.